build notes

 In particular, complaints about being unable to find or copy files during testing are not of concern.
 These come from scripts that set up or tear down individual tests.
 The standard commands used sometimes complain if they can’t find files they’re supposed to delete, which is a bit silly given that means things are already in the required state.

-Versions of ssc have been successfully built in OpenBSD, FreeBSD, Linux, & MacOS on AMD64, and in recent versions of Linux & MacOS under ARM64.
+Versions of ssc have been successfully built in OpenBSD, FreeBSD, Linux, & MacOS on AMD64 and ARM64 architextures.

 The current version of ssc requires the current version of an operating system.
 Older operating systems require older versions of ssc.
 Not all features work on all systems.